 Skip To Main Content

-The nonprofits were selected as beneficiaries in July 2025 after hearing nonprofit presentations during Pitch Day by Superintendent Leadership Academy students from Moore, Westmoore and Southmoore High School.
-These are the students who drive the fundraising efforts for their schools and assist the junior high and elementary schools with fundraising ideas.
+Superintendent Leadership Academy (SLA) students from Moore, Westmoore, and Southmoore High Schools selected the 2025-26 nonprofits to receive grants in July 2025, after hearing presentations during Pitch Day.
+SLA students drive fundraising efforts for their high schools and assist junior high and elementary schools with fundraising ideas.

 • Regional Food Bank of Oklahoma: MPS has previously worked with RFBO to provide food in backpacks for approximately 700 MPS elementary students without enough food at home to sustain them over the weekend.
 Learn more: regionalfoodbank.org